bs6966/Frontend-SC/README.md

 ## Future Scope

-- **Signature Verification**: The platform uses Computer Vision to extract the signature from the Customer's PAN Card and verify it with a scanned copy to enable maximum security.
+- **Signature Verification**: The platform uses state-of-the-art image manipulation techniques to extract the signature from the Customer's PAN Card and verify it with a scanned copy to enable maximum security.

 - **Face Verification**: For an extra layer of security, we plan on including a face verification system, where a snapshot of the Customer is taken and verified against the photograph in their identitites.